 Once you’ve selected your room, you pay by simply tracing the Hotel Tonight logo with your finger.
 It’ll then debit your saved credit card, and email you a receipt.

 Edinburgh-based SkyScanner is already one of the most popular flight booking sites online.
-Now, they’re taking their bespoke-booking expertise, and applying it to hotels with SkyScanner Hotels, available online and through a dedicated mobile app, available for iOS and Android.
+Now, they’re taking their bespoke-booking expertise, and applying it to hotels with SkyScanner Hotels, available online and through a dedicated mobile app.

 And boy, is it a looker.
 SkyScanner Hotels is one of the most gorgeous, intuitive travel apps I’ve ever had the pleasure to use.
 But it’s more than just a pretty face.
 It expertly finds and presents a selection of rooms, all from a variety of well-known, trusted comparison sites, so you always get the cheapest offer.